 After the arrival of the buses, national media expected DART to commence operations soon (Lugongo, 2015).
-But for a long period of time, only the two prototypes were running along the BRT corridor (Interviews May 2016, Observations September/October 2015).
-In order to avoid paying high storage costs at the port, the Tanzanian government allowed UDA-RT to move the newly arrived bunch of buses from the port to two bus terminals.
+But for a long period of time, only the two prototypes were driving along the BRT corridor (Interviews 05/2016; Observations 09-10/2015).
+In order to avoid paying high storage costs at the port, the Tanzanian government allowed UDA-RT to move the newly arrived bunch of buses from the port to two bus terminals (see figure 3 below).
 Apart from that movement, vehicles were not allowed to use public roads and become operational before clearance and registration.
 It would have been much easier to park all buses at the depot, which has larger facilities.
-But by that time, the depot had not yet been part of the ISP Agreement.
-The script of ISP operations was changed a couple of weeks later in order to adapt to the new situation.
-Part of this ISP Addendum was to acknowledge all 140 buses and hand the depot over to UDA-RT.
-It became obvious that the interim service will be much more extensive than previously agreed.
+But by that time, the depot had not been part of the ISP Agreement.